 While forming a corporation is easier than it’s ever been, using an affordable incorporation service like CorpNet is often a smart choice.
 The authority for incorporating in Wyoming is the Wyoming Secretary of State.
 This is the government agency responsible for all forms, filings, and record keeping.

-Fictitious business names (DBA – doing business as) are filed at the county level, not the with the Secretary of State.
+Fictitious business names (DBA – doing business as) are filed at the county level, not with the Secretary of State.
 Other permits and licenses may be required at the county or even city level in Wyoming.
 For the determined do-it-yourselfers, here’s how it’s done.

 Step 1: Search